wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.0.2 - 2013/03/15 =
+* Feature: All Results search page shortcode now shows as an image in the Search results page Visual text editor instead of the shortcode [woocommerce_search].
+We have used an image to overcome some confusion about if the shortcode was a3rev Predictive Search or a WooCommerce shortcode function.
+Also has instructions (in English) about moving the shortcode to another page.
+After you upgrade, take a look

 = 2.0.1 - 2013/03/13 =
 * Fixed : Can't activate the plugin on some sites .
 The problem was in php configuration differences .It was caused by php configuration related to short <?php syntax which allows to use <? instead.
 Thanks to WordPress member Ovidiu for firstly reporting this then giving us ftp and wp-admin access to see and find the problem on his server.